feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 * Distributed
 * Resilient
 * Lazy – Executors try to minimize the number of data-changing operations

+---

+### Resilient Distributed Datasets

+The Resilient Distributed Dataset (RDD) forms the core of Apache Spark.
+It is:

+* Immutable
+* Distributed
+* Resilient
+* Lazy

 Add all of this together and you have the key component behind Spark.